hudolfhess/RubyApp/README.md

 - Final tests
 - Deploy
 - Some CSS
-- Security improvment (XSS, SQL Injection)
+- Security improvement (XSS, SQL Injection)

 # How to run?
 ## Requirements